reallyenglish/ansible-role-cyrus-sasl/README.md

 # ansible-role-cyrus-sasl

 Installs `cyrus-sasl`, `saslauthd` and configures users in `sasl2.db`.
-This role supports local SASL database only.
+This role supports local SASL database and `saslauthd` only.
 If you want other back-ends, this is not for you.

 ## `sasl_check_pw`